Ziva Vatra -

 January 2024: Site back on-line

 The old CMS is gone.
-Back in the early 2000s the concept of a CMS was new and money could be made offering it to others.
-To put it into perspective.
-At the time a "web designer" could charge £500 per "HTML page update", it was the closest I had seen to average people being able to print money.
-Needless to say with that that kind of charge per update of a web page, you could sell a "Content Management System" (CMS) for good money.
-People would pay a lump sum so they can update their own web pages.
-So as part of a web design company I wrote a CMS which would be offered to clients, and this website was my main testing ground for new CMS developments and debugging before it went into production.
+Back in the early 2000s the concept of a CMS was new and money could be made offering it to others as a web service.
+As part of a web design company I wrote a CMS which would be offered to clients and this website was my main testing ground for new CMS developments and debugging before it went into production.

-Since then however, website builders and open source blogging software like wordpress replaced custom CMSes so there is not much point in keeping a proprietery system running, especially as I was the only one still using it.
-Plus it was far more powerful and complex than I needed it to be.
+Since then however, website builders and open source blogging software like wordpress replaced custom CMSes so there is not much point in using a proprietary CMS, especially as I was the only one left still using it.
+In addition it was far more powerful and complex than I needed it to be.
 For example, having a full blown WYSIWYG editor with image upload and insertion was fine for customers, but I preferred writing in HTML so it was overcomplicated for my needs.

-So in its place is Blosxom as mentioned above, its flexibility allowing me to quite radically alter the way it works using plugins, while building on an existing stable base.
+Therefore in its place is Blosxom as mentioned above, its flexibility allowing me to quite radically alter the way it works using plugins, while building on an existing stable base.
+The old dark theme has also been replaced.
 As was the case with my previous site design, this theme is written to work on all standards-compliant browsers.
 This time I went for even more minimalism, to maximise the amount of space available for the articles themselves.

-A lot of the original articles are 10+ years old, and in a different format to the current system.
+As for the original articles, a lot of them 10+ years old and in a different format to the current system.
 As such it will take time to review and port them across.
 Most likely only those articles that were complete will be ported over.